ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-15.md

 ## Instructions
 Add a global variable for the model reply (e.g., `let botReply = "";`).

+## 💡 Code Hints

+**Creating variables?** You'll need to declare a variable to store the AI's response.
+Check out the [Variables section in SNIPPETS.md](./SNIPPETS.md#variables) for variable declaration examples.

 ## ✅ Check
 Open Chrome DevTools (F12) and go to the Console tab.
 Type `botReply` and press Enter.
 You should see an empty string `""` or whatever value you assigned.
 If you get an error like "botReply is not defined", check that you declared the variable in your `chatbot.js` file.